-Over the years I have seen the interest in tiny homes grow and grow.
-During that time, one thing has been consistent, the design and detailing of the structures.
+Over the years I have seen the interest in tiny homes grow and grow, including straw bale tiny houses.
+During that time, one thing has been consistent, the design and detailing of the non-straw bale structures.
 I would imagine that many of you have seen an image of a tiny house on a trailer by now.
 Wood siding, gable roof lines, tiny front porch, you know the look.
 The buildings have charm, to be sure, yet they tend to carry a similar look for the most part.

 The owner Dale explained to our group that the structure we worked on will be used to build cabinets and wood kayaks, yet none of us could let go of the potential for the building as a home.
 At 470 SF, the organic shape lends itself to a feeling of open space and comfort.
 There is ample room for a bathroom, kitchen, living and sleeping areas, and several long bench seat options as well.
 The high ceilings help open the space up and make it feel bigger than it really is.
 I think that if Dale was allowed to (he is restricted by local building codes from building another home), he would gladly leave his existing home and move into this amazing space that we created together.

 If anyone ever wondered if living tiny is possible while living in a straw bale structure, wonder no more.
-There are several options available to you and your imagination is the only limit of what might be possible.
+There are several options available to you for a straw bale tiny house solution and your imagination is the only limit of what might be possible.
 I would not suggest that one build a tiny straw bale house on a trailer as that would simply be difficult to make work due to the thick and heavy walls; however, if you plan to build on the ground, straw bale is a great option.